-If you are looking to understand just how effective your subject lines are, unique open rate is the perfect KPI to monitor.
+If you’re looking to understand just how effective your subject lines are, unique open rate is the perfect KPI to monitor.

-Soft bounces are when an email isn’t delivered because of a temporary error like a recipient’s mailbox is full, a server problem or your email message is too large.
-Soft bounces are minor problems and most email service providers will automatically try to redeliver an email that registers as a soft bounce.
+Soft bounces occur when an email isn’t delivered because of a temporary error, like a recipient’s mailbox being full, a server problem, or your email message being too large.
+Soft bounces are minor problems, and most email service providers will automatically try to redeliver an email that registers as a soft bounce.

-A hard bounce, on the other hand, is when an email isn’t delivered because of a permanent error.
-This could include something like the recipient’s email address doesn’t exist, the domain name isn’t real, or the server has blocked delivery.
+A hard bounce, on the other hand, occurs when an email isn’t delivered because of a permanent error.
+This could include something like a non-existent recipient email address, a fake domain name, or delivery being blocked by the server.

 2. Social media marketing KPIs

 Another vital part of your digital marketing strategy to increase sales should be social media marketing.

 Ninety percent of young adults (ages 18-29) use social media.
 Something that’s particularly interesting, especially for B2B companies out there, is 84% of VPs and CEOs report that social media influences purchasing decisions.